supervisely/developer-portal/app-development/apps-with-gui/autostart.md

 <figure><img src="https://github.com/supervisely/developer-portal/assets/87002239/1984b39d-5212-4605-9da3-35b186891878" alt=""><figcaption></figcaption></figure>

 Now we would like to change the state of the button to active without interaction with GUI.
-Let's add `activate_on_autostart()` function at the end of our program and call it.
+Let's add `activate_on_autostart()` function, wrap it with `sly.app.call_on_autostart()` decorator and call at the end of our program.

 ```python
 @sly.app.call_on_autostart()